Find Trade Colleges

 The following schools top our list of the Most Popular Civil Engineering Technology Colleges.

-Our 2023 rankings named Yakima Valley College the most popular school in Washington for civil engineering technology students.
+Our analysis found Yakima Valley College to be the most popular school for civil engineering technology students who want to pursue a degree in Washington.
 YVC is a small public school located in the city of Yakima.

 Read full report on Civil Engineering Technology at Yakima Valley College

-A rank of #2 on this year’s list means Bates Technical College is a great place for civil engineering technology students.
-Located in the midsize city of Tacoma, Bates Technical College is a public school with a small student population.
+The excellent programs at Bates Technical College helped the school earn the #2 place on this year’s ranking of the best civil engineering technology schools in Washington.
+Located in the medium-sized city of Tacoma, Bates Technical College is a public college with a small student population.

 Read full report on Civil Engineering Technology at Bates Technical College